Mathematical Ophthalmology

 I have developed a number of tissue-level mathematical models of the human retina in the healthy and the diseased eye.
-These models are formulated as systems of partial differential equations (PDEs) and solved using both analytical methods (e.g. perturbation methods, stability and travelling wave analysis) and numerical methods (e.g. finite difference and finite element methods).
+These models are formulated as systems of partial differential equations (PDEs) or ordinary differential equations (ODEs) and solved using both analytical methods (e.g. perturbation methods, stability and travelling wave analysis) and numerical methods (e.g. finite difference and finite element methods).

 An invited review of retinal modelling, considering the potential of mechanistic retinal models for use with in silico trials.
 The paper has a particular focus upon vascular and drug delivery models.